10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 Piwik is a PRO version of Google Analytics that combines website and in-app behavioral segmentation tools.

-With Piwik PRO, you can investigate customers’ touch points across your product and act on them to increase customer loyalty.
+With Piwik PRO, you can investigate customers’ touch points across your product and act on them to increase customer satisfaction and loyalty.

 - Fast learning curve and super user-friendly interface, according to the customer reviews.